RMI/steel-guidance/README.md

 For the full techical specification of RMI's Steel Data Model, see [here.](https://github.com/RMI/steel-guidance/blob/main/specs/technical_specification.md)

 #### Sample and Schema Files
-A sample file of the data model extension can be found [here.](https://github.com/RMI/steel-guidance/blob/main/samples/steel_sample.json) Note: this sample file includes the full Pathfinder Data Model file as well as RMI's Steel Extension.
+A sample file of the data model can be found [here.](https://github.com/RMI/steel-guidance/blob/main/samples/steel_sample.json) Note: this sample file includes the full Pathfinder Data Model file as well as RMI's Steel Data Model.

-A json schema file for the data model extension can be found [here.](https://github.com/RMI/steel-guidance/blob/main/specs/steel_schema.json)
+A json schema file for the data model can be found [here.](https://github.com/RMI/steel-guidance/blob/main/specs/steel_schema.json)

 ## Contacts